roboflow/model-leaderboard/README.md

 ├── static/                 # Static files, serving as the backend for the site │   └── ...
-├── download_data.py        # Script for downloading the ground truth dataset ├── build_static_site.py    # Must be run to aggregate results for the static site.
-└── requirements.txt        # Dependencies for data download and leaderboard front end
+├── download_data.py        # Script for downloading the ground truth dataset ├── build_static_site.py    # Must be run to aggregate results for the static site └── requirements.txt        # Dependencies for data download and leaderboard front end
 ```